ulfarsson/markdown-cv/index.md

 My main research area is in the intersection of combinatorics and the theory of algorithms.
 I focus on permutation patterns and algorithms to prove and conjecture results about them.
-I have also worked in algebraic geometry, mostly on Schubert varieties, and in ad-hoc wireless networks, especially on the SINR-model.
+I have also worked in algebraic geometry, mostly on Schubert varieties, and dabbled in ad-hoc wireless networks, especially on the SINR-model.

 ## Academic positions